 Sometimes the AI invents "scripts": { "install:npm": "npm install" } for “convenience”.
 Now any teammate who runs that script poisons the lockfile.

-How to spot it: Scripts in package.json reference both npm and pnpm/yarn commands.
+How to spot it: scripts in package.json reference both npm and pnpm/yarn commands.

 Before you start

 - Identify your canonical package manager.
-If unclear, ask the team — committing to one is half the fix.
+If unclear, ask the team.
+Committing to one is half the fix.

 Information to collect

-- Which lockfiles exist in the repo:
+- Which lockfiles exist:

 - Dockerfile / devcontainer setup: what is installed on container start.